brainglobe/brainglobe.github.io/docs/source/tutorials/tracing-tracking.md

 [User guide](/documentation/brainreg-segment/user-guide/index)).

-The `brainreg-segment`graphical user interface opens and shows a set of tools.You can then load your brainreg output directory, and follow the main brainreg-segment instructions [here](/documentation/brainreg-segment/user-guide/segmenting-external-layers) for segmenting external layers.
+The `brainreg-segment`graphical user interface opens and shows a set of tools.You can then load your brainreg output directory, and follow the main `brainreg-segment` documentation [here](/documentation/brainreg-segment/user-guide/analysing-external-segmentation) for anaysing layers segmented by other napari plugins.

 **Instructions by** [**Sara Mederos**](https://www.sainsburywellcome.org/web/people/sara-mederos).